pivot-access-ltd/bma-offline-docs/src/how-to-change-maas-settings-6347.md

 - Magenta
 - Red

+4. Save the changes.

+This will determine the overall visual appearance of the interface.

-<a href="#heading--Data-analytics"><h3 id="heading--Data-analytics">Data analytics</h3></a>
+<a href="#heading--Data-analytics"><h2 id="heading--Data-analytics">Data analytics</h2></a>

-Enable analytics to shape improvements to the user experience.
+You can enable analytics to shape improvements to the user experience.
 The analytics used in MAAS include Google Analytics, Usabilla, and Sentry Error Tracking.
+To do so:

+1. Access the MAAS web interface and log in with your credentials.

+2. Navigate to *Settings > Configuration > General*.

+3. Check the box entitled, "Enable analytics to shape improvements to user experience".

+4. Save the changes.

 This data is handled with privacy in mind.

-<a href="#heading--Notifications"><h3 id="heading--Notifications">Notifications</h3></a>
+<a href="#heading--Notifications"><h2 id="heading--Notifications">Notifications</h2></a>

+You can also enable notifications for new releases, like this:

+1. Access the MAAS web interface and log in with your credentials.

+2. Navigate to *Settings > Configuration > General*.

+3. Check the box entitled, "Enable new release notifications".

+4. Save the changes.

-Enable notifications for new releases.
-This feature applies to all MAAS users.
-You will receive notifications regarding the availability of new releases.
+This feature applies to all MAAS users, allowing you to receive dismissable notifications regarding the availability of new releases.

-<a href="#heading--Configuration-Commissioning"><h2 id="heading--Configuration-Commissioning">Configuration > Commissioning</h2></a>

-<a href="#heading--Default-Ubuntu-release-used-for-commissioning"><h3 id="heading--Default-Ubuntu-release-used-for-commissioning">Default Ubuntu release used for commissioning</h3></a>
+<a href="#heading--Default-Ubuntu-release-used-for-commissioning"><h2 id="heading--Default-Ubuntu-release-used-for-commissioning">Default Ubuntu release used for commissioning</h2></a>

 The default Ubuntu release used for commissioning determines the version of Ubuntu that is installed on newly commissioned machines.
 By default, the Ubuntu 20.04 LTS "Focal Fossa" release is used.
 This is the recommended and supported release for commissioning.

+If you have synced other release images using *Configuration > Images*, they will appear in the dropdown entitled, "Default Ubuntu release used for commissioning".
+You can access this dropdown and change the default commissioning release like this:

+1. Access the MAAS web interface and log in with your credentials.

+2. Navigate to *Settings > Configuration > Commissioning*.

+3. Select your desired default commissioning release from the "Default Ubuntu release used for commissioning" dropdown.

+4. Save the changes.

+[note]
+Unless you have synced images other than the default Ubuntu 20.04, no other choices will be available in this dropdown.
+[/note]

-<a href="#heading--Default-minimum-kernel-version"><h3 id="heading--Default-minimum-kernel-version">Default minimum kernel version</h3></a>
+<a href="#heading--Default-minimum-kernel-version"><h2 id="heading--Default-minimum-kernel-version">Default minimum kernel version</h2></a>

 The default minimum kernel version is the lowest kernel version allowed on all new and commissioned nodes.
+To set this kernel:

+1. Access the MAAS web interface and log in with your credentials.

+2. Navigate to *Settings > Configuration > Commissioning*.

+3. Select your desired kernel from the "Default minimum kernel version" dropdown.

+4. Save the changes.

 Currently, there is no minimum kernel version set.
 This means that any kernel version can be used on the machines.

+[note]
-Please note that the absence of a minimum kernel version provides flexibility, but it's important to ensure compatibility with your specific system requirements.
+Please note that while the absence of a minimum kernel version provides flexibility, it's important to ensure compatibility with your specific system requirements.

-<a href="#heading--Configuration-Deploy"><h2 id="heading--Configuration-Deploy">Configuration > Deploy</h2></a>
+[/note]

-<a href="#heading--Default-operating-system-used-for-deployment"><h3 id="heading--Default-operating-system-used-for-deployment">Default operating system used for deployment</h3></a>
+<a href="#heading--Default-operating-system-used-for-deployment"><h2 id="heading--Default-operating-system-used-for-deployment">Default operating system used for deployment</h2></a>

-The default operating system determines the operating system that is automatically deployed on machines during the deployment process.
+The default operating system used for deployment determines the OS that will be deployed on machines in the absence of any configuration changes.

-By default, the deployment uses the Ubuntu operating system.
+Only the OS images you have synced using *Configuration > Images* will appear in the dropdown entitled, "Default operating system used for deployment".
+You can access this dropdown and change the default OS like this:

+1. Access the MAAS web interface and log in with your credentials.

+2. Navigate to *Settings > Configuration > Deploy*.

+3. Select your desired default OS from the "Default OS release used for deployment" dropdown.

+4. Save the changes.

+[note]
+Unless you have synced custom images, only "Ubuntu" will be available in this dropdown.
+[/note]

-<a href="#heading--Default-OS-release-used-for-deployment"><h3 id="heading--Default-OS-release-used-for-deployment">Default OS release used for deployment</h3></a>
+<a href="#heading--Default-OS-release-used-for-deployment"><h2 id="heading--Default-OS-release-used-for-deployment">Default OS release used for deployment</h2></a>

-The default OS release used for deployment specifies the version of Ubuntu that is automatically installed on the machines.
+The default OS release used for deployment specifies the release of your chosen OS that is automatically installed on machines.

-The current default OS release is Ubuntu 20.04 LTS "Focal Fossa".
-This release is recommended and widely supported for deployment.
+Only OS releases you have synced using *Configuration > Images* will appear in the dropdown entitled, "Default operating system used for deployment".
+In order to access a release from a given OS, you must first select that OS as [described above](#heading--Default-operating-system-used-for-deployment).

+Once you have done so, you can select the default deployment OS release as follows:

+1. Access the MAAS web interface and log in with your credentials.

+2. Navigate to *Settings > Configuration > Deploy*.

+3. Select your desired default OS from the "Default operating system used for deployment" dropdown.

+4. Save the changes.

-<a href="#heading--Default-hardware-sync-interval-minutes"><h3 id="heading--Default-hardware-sync-interval-minutes">Default hardware sync interval (minutes)</h3></a>
+<a href="#heading--Default-hardware-sync-interval-minutes"><h2 id="heading--Default-hardware-sync-interval-minutes">Default hardware sync interval (minutes)</h2></a>

 The default hardware sync interval refers to the frequency at which hardware information is synchronized between the MAAS server and the deployed machines.
+To change it:

+1. Access the MAAS web interface and log in with your credentials.

+2. Navigate to *Settings > Configuration > Deploy*.

+3. Set your desired sync interval in the field entitled, "Default hardware sync interval (minutes)".

+4. Save the changes.

 By default, the hardware sync interval is set to 15 minutes.
 This means that every 15 minutes, the MAAS server will update and synchronize the hardware information of the deployed machines.